MisaOgura/flashtorch/README.md

 ## How to contribute

 Thanks for your interest in contributing!

+Please first head over to the [Code of Conduct](https://github.com/MisaOgura/flashtorch/blob/master/CODE_OF_CONDUCT.md), which helps set the ground rules for participation in communities and helps build a culture of respect.

+Still here?
+Great!
 There are many ways to contribute to this project.
 Get started [here](https://github.com/MisaOgura/flashtorch/blob/master/CONTRIBUTING.md).

 ## Resources